petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 If someone makes a copy of your project and changes something slightly, it will be very clear what has changed and what needs to be regenerated.

+Realistically,
+the next generation of grad students after you will be the ones reusing your work.
+If your project runs because you've kept it continuously reproducible they are going to have a huge jump start, even if the details of their investigation will be different.

 ## Painful situations you can avoid

 1. Your advisor points back at an older slide deck and requests that you